 Tranexamic acid | Coagulation modifier used to reduce bleeding |

-Magnesium sulphate | used as tocolytic to stop preterm labour |
+Magnesium sulfate | used as tocolytic to stop preterm labor |

-Valethamate bromide (Epidosin) | A spasmolytic agent used to facilitate labour in cervical spasm |
+Valethamate bromide (Epidosin) | A spasmolytic agent used to facilitate labor in cervical spasm |

 Methylergometrine maleate (Methergine) | Uterine stimulants used to treat postpartum or post-abortal uterine bleeding |